-- Leg elevation is helpful in promoting venous return due to gravity and reduces oedema.
+- Leg elevation is helpful in promoting venous return due to gravity and reduces edema.
 On sitting legs should be above the level of the thighs and on lying above the level of the heart.

 - Four layer compression dressings are the main-stay in venous ulcer cases.
-They contain calamine lotion, glycerine, zinc oxide and gelatin.
+They contain calamine lotion, glycerine, zinc oxide, and gelatin.

 What are the various treatments possible?

-- The patient must be instructed that leg elevation and compression stockings is his life-line and he must not stand or sit for long at one site with legs dangling.
+- The patient must be instructed that leg elevation and compression stockings are his life-line and he must not stand or sit for long at one site with legs dangling.
 They must walk and do calf exercises at regular intervals.

-- Saphenous vein bypass for ilio-femoral venous occlusion shows poor results with failure rates about 30%.
+- Saphenous vein bypass for iliofemoral venous occlusion shows poor results with failure rates about 30%.

 - Surgery for CVI includes valvuloplasty and allografts or cadaveric vein transplants.

 - Congenital absence of valves have valvuloplasty with perforator ligation but the success rate is 70% success after 5 years.